immutant/immutant/docs/guides/web.md

   aggregates some middleware handy during development.

-The [[immutant.web.async]] namespace enables the creation of [WebSockets], [HTTP streams], and [Server-Sent Events].
+The [[immutant.web.async]] namespace enables the creation of [WebSockets], [HTTP streams], and [Server-Sent Events] streams.

-* `Channel` - a protocol for asynchronous communication
-* `as-channel` - takes a Ring request map and returns a response map with an asynchronous channel mapped to `:body`

 Features specific to Server-Sent Events are provided in the [[immutant.web.sse]] namespace.

 The [[immutant.web.undertow]] namespace exposes tuning options for